🏅 4.9/5 Rating

 ---|---|---|---|

-RICS HomeBuyer Report | A more detailed report that includes a condition assessment, a market valuation, and advice on repairs and ongoing maintenance. | Buyers who need a mid-level survey with additional insights into the property’s market value and potential issues. | Ideal for properties in reasonable condition but where you want to be aware of any significant issues before purchasing. |
+RICS HomeBuyer Report | A more detailed report that includes a condition assessment, a market valuation, and advice on repairs and ongoing maintenance. | Individuals looking for a mid-level report that provides information on a home’s market value and possible problems. | Perfect if your property appears to be in good shape and you want to know about any major problems before committing to a sale. |

 RICS Valuation Report | A report focused solely on determining the market value of a property.
 It does not include a detailed condition assessment. | Mortgage lenders, buyers, or sellers needing an accurate property valuation for transaction purposes. | Ideal when the primary need is a valuation for financing, selling, or purchasing purposes. |